kyhau/docker-notebook/README.md

 # system, and allow the container port 80 to be redirected to the underlying host's port somewhere in the range
 # of 80-85, based on port availability.
 docker run -d --name myweb -p 80-85:80 httpd:latest

+# Note: To specify container name, use '--name'.
+Note that '--name' has no short form ('-n' is not valid).

 # Instantiate a container (named myweb) running Apache from an image called 'httpd:latest', mount the underlying
 # hosts's '/var/www/html' directory in the container's '/usr/local/apache2/htdocs'